NRCan/geo-deep-learning/README.md

 ## train_model.py

-The crux of the learning process lies in the training phase.
+The crux of the learing process is in this phase : training.
 Samples labeled "trn" as per above are used to train the neural network.
-Samples labeled "val" are used in addition to the training samples to estimate the training error on a set of sub-images not used for training.
+Samples labeled "val" are used to estimate the training error on a set of sub-images not used for training.

 To launch the program:
 ```